 - 169 individuals died in 2014 car accidents

 The majority of work zone crashes take place in urban areas.
 In 2011, 4,406 work zone crashes occurred in urban areas.
 A total of 457 work zone crashes occurred in rural areas.
 Illinois drivers should be aware that troopers have made it a point to increase patrols near work zones.

 This means that a driver may be pulled over if they are seen texting while driving or engaging in other distracting behaviors.

 The Dangers of Work Zone Accidents

 Highway work zone accidents can be deadly if a driver is distracted.
-A driver likely cannot see a construction worker if he or she is texting, surfing the web, reading online articles, listening to loud music or engaging in other distracting behaviors.
+A driver likely cannot see a construction worker if they are texting, surfing the web, reading online articles, listening to loud music, or engaging in other distracting behaviors.

 Penalties Imposed Upon Drivers for Work Zone Accidents